Silverdragon122/SMO-Random-Movement/README.md

 # SMO-Random-Movement

 A Mod for super mario odyssey that randomly moves you when you press a or b.
 Made by Silverdragon_12, Based off of SMO-Exlaunch-Base by CraftyBoss.
+(This code is super unneat, im very bad at writing neat code)
 # Credits

 - [exlaunch](https://github.com/shadowninja108/exlaunch/)